smashedr/simple-extension/README.md

 You can pin the Addon by clicking the `Puzzle Piece`, find the Link Extractor icon, then;
 **Chrome,** click the `Pin` icon.
 **Firefox,** click the `Settings Wheel` and `Pin to Toolbar`.

+# Template Notes

+- Minimum Chrome and Firefox Versions

+These should ben set to the highest level of API you use.
+**Firefox** is set to 112 due to `background: type: "module"` allowing import in the service-worker.
+**Chrome** is set to 127 due to using `action.openPopup()` which was policy restricted until then.

 # Development